Street Update #36

 The Italian street artist Mr. Thoms is known for his illustrative and comical painting style.
-His fantastic work from July picks up on the theme of social media and the so often criticized obsession for recognition within the social network.
+His latest work picks up on the theme of social media and the so often criticized obsession for recognition within the social network.
 The mural depicts an enchained character with Facebook blinders beside his head.
 The harness that holds these blinders also holds the “like” thumb attached to a road that dangles in front of the figurines face.
 The expression on his face distinctly indicates his obsession for the object of desire that is so close but not to be reached.
-The “Like A Vision” mural was, paradoxically voted our number five at the 2014 list thanks to your “likes” on Facebook.
+The infatuation is enhanced the “like” surrounding Mr. Thoms character.